DevExpress/XAF-Blazor-Kubernetes-example/README.md

 docker compose -f docker-compose.nginx.yml up
 ```

-Check the app is available in the browser by the URL `https://localhost`.
-Browser should be redirected from `http` to `https` automatically.
+Ensure that the application is available in the browser using the following URL - `https://localhost`.
+The browser should automatically redirect from `http` to `https`.

 Additional information:
 - [Docker Compose specification](https://docs.docker.com/compose/compose-file/)